lifinance/sdk-node-sample/README.md

 # LI.FI SDK - Node Demo

+We moved all SDK example into the SDK repository.
+Please find them there: https://github.com/lifinance/sdk?tab=readme-ov-file#examples

+## Old Readme

 The demo of [our SDK](https://github.com/lifinance/sdk) executes a simple cross chain transfer of 1 USDT from Polygon to xDai using the best bridge it can find.

 It needs access to an actual wallet and makes real transactions on chain.